Extra-statutory Concession A19

 - You might have provided HMRC directly with information that they have failed to use – for example, by letter or telephone call.

-- Particularly where you have various sources of income, HMRC should send you a notice of coding each year (either electronically, if you have opted in to online communications, or by post).
+- Where you have various sources of income, HMRC should send you a notice of coding each year (either electronically, if you have opted in to online communications, or by post).
 Did you receive notices of coding?

 - Perhaps you contacted HMRC about your tax codes and they failed to act on the information you provided or told you everything was correct?